gohugoio/hugo/docs/content/variables/page.md

 `.Description`
 : the description for the page.

+`.Dir`
+: the path of the folder containing this content file.
+The path is relative to the `content` folder.

 `.Draft`
 : a boolean, `true` if the content is marked as a draft in the front matter.